Understanding Early Wakings: A Guide for Parents

 1. Overtiredness

-Being too tired at bedtime can actually cause more night wakings and earlier mornings.
-When babies miss sleep cues, skip naps, or go to bed too late, their bodies produce extra cortisol (the "awake" hormone), which can make it harder to stay asleep into the morning.
+Being too tired at bedtime can cause more night wakings and earlier mornings.
+When babies miss sleep cues, skip naps, or go to bed too late, their bodies produce extra cortisol (the "awake" hormone).
+This can make it harder for them to stay asleep into the morning.

-Tip: Focus on an earlier, soothing bedtime and watch for sleepy cues during the day.
-Bringing bedtime in 15 minutes earlier can make a difference.
+Tip: Focus on an earlier, soothing bedtime.
+Watch for sleepy cues during the day.
+Bringing bedtime in 15 minutes earlier can make a big difference.

 2. Too Much Daytime Sleep

-Yes, it could be the complete opposite problem, too much daytime sleep can also have negative effects!
-If naps are overly long or occur too close to bedtime, your baby may consider nighttime as an extension of their nap and wake up very early.
+On the other hand, too much daytime sleep can negatively affect nighttime rest.
+If naps are overly long or occur too close to bedtime, your baby may consider nighttime an extension of their nap.
+This can lead to early wake-ups.

 Tip: Aim for age-appropriate nap lengths and bedtime windows.
 It’s all about finding the right balance.